Bundy dazzles A’s, Castro leads Halos’ HR barrage in 6-0 win

 Fiers yielded seven hits and five runs while failing to get out of the fourth inning for the AL West-leading A’s, who have lost two straight since arriving in Anaheim with a nine-game winning streak.

+“I would say it’s top three in baseball,” Fiers said of the Angels’ lineup.
+“It’s definitely scary.
+Guys at the top just get on base.
+They find ways on for the big guys, (Mike) Trout, (Shohei) Ohtani and Rendon.
+It’s a very tough lineup.”

 Rendon’s 408-foot solo shot to the bullpens beyond the left field fence got the Angels’ offense started.
-The Halos’ new $245 million third baseman is heating up with homers in consecutive games and four total hits since his batting average dipped to .103 last weekend.
+The Halos’ new $245 million third baseman is finally heating up with homers in consecutive games.

-After Shohei Ohtani and Albert Pujols singled, Castro — the Angels’ new catcher and an East Bay native — brought them home with his second homer of the season off the fake rock pile beyond center field.
-Goodwin added a solo shot to right.
+After Ohtani and Albert Pujols singled, Castro — the Angels’ new catcher and an East Bay native — brought them home with his second homer of the season off the fake rock pile beyond center field.

-The Angels’ lineup appeared to be potent before the season, and it’s finally clicking after hitting miserably during LA’s 5-11 start.
-Mike Trout’s two homers led the Angels’ four-homer barrage in the series opener Monday, and the Angels followed up by hitting at least four homers in back-to-back games for the fifth time in franchise history — the first time at Angel Stadium.
+The Angels’ lineup is finally clicking after hitting miserably during LA’s 5-11 start.
+Trout’s two homers led the Angels’ four-homer barrage in the series opener Monday, and the Angels followed up by hitting at least four homers in back-to-back games for the fifth time in franchise history.

 Ramón Laureano went 1 for 3 with two strikeouts for the A’s after appealing his six-game suspension handed down Tuesday for his role in Oakland’s fight with the Astros last weekend.